 How to become a chauffeur or limousine driver

-There is ultimately two types of chauffeur work available in the UK and this is the first decision to be made – both types have advantages and disadvantages.
+There is ultimately two types of chauffeur work available in the UK and this is the first decision to be made – both have advantages and disadvantages.

-The first option is to become a self-employed driver and offering executive/luxury services to corporate and private clients – this normally involves purchasing or leasing your own chauffeur vehicles and being responsible for maintenance and the general running of your company.
+The first option is to become a self-employed driver and offer executive/luxury services to corporate and private clients – this normally involves purchasing or leasing your own chauffeur vehicles and being responsible for maintenance and the general running of your company.

 Let’s concentrate on becoming a self-employed chauffeur to begin with.
-Many individuals who decide to run their own businesses normally start with a large amount of capital as running a chauffeur business can be an expensive project.
+Many who decide to run their own businesses normally start with a large amount of capital as running a chauffeur business can be an expensive project.
 However, some may start to build a client base with a slightly older vehicle to lower running costs.

 The mains costs would be: Purchasing/leasing one or more vehicles, vehicle and business insurances, local authority licensing, chauffeur salaries, vehicle maintenance, website design and PR activities.